Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 Data
 ^^^^

-The Lightning Module organizes your dataloaders and data processing as well.
-Here's the PyTorch code for loading MNIST
+Lightning operates on pure dataloaders.
+Here's the PyTorch code for loading MNIST.

 .. testcode::
     :skipif: not TORCHVISION_AVAILABLE